skeeto/skeeto.github.com/_posts/2017-08-20-Portable-Makefile-Tutorial.markdown

 necessarily breaks from the standard in some places.
-Their cl.exe compiler uses `.obj` as the object file extension and `.exe` for binaries, both of which differ from the unix world, so it has different build-in inference rules.
+Their cl.exe compiler uses `.obj` as the object file extension and `.exe` for binaries, both of which differ from the unix world, so it has different built-in inference rules.
 Windows also lacks a Bourne shell and the standard unix tools, so all of the commands will necessarily be different.